 In July 2019, the House Financial Services Committee passed six bills related to credit reporting reform, as part of an ongoing effort to significantly rewrite the rules around how credit reporting information is collected, used, and disclosed.
 A seventh bill related to credit reporting reform was reviewed by the Committee but remains pending an amendment in the nature of a substitute.

-Since the Equifax data breach in 2017, there has been mounting pressure to evaluate and address industry practises related to consumer reporting and its impact on everyday consumers.
+Since the Equifax data breach in 2017, there has been mounting pressure to evaluate and address industry practices related to consumer reporting and its impact on everyday consumers.
 Each of the seven bills would amend various elements of the Fair Credit Reporting Act (“FCRA”), which regulates consumer reporting agencies, users of consumer reporting information, and furnishers of consumer information.

 While each of the seven bills varies in its stated requirements, they collectively share an intent to reform several key aspects of consumer reporting.
 These changes include how long certain types of adverse information may remain on a consumer report, increased disclosure of scoring model criteria and expanded protections for certain groups of consumers such as student loan borrowers, among others.
 Following is a brief overview of the six bills passed by the Committee:

-- Improving Credit Reporting for all Consumers Act: Puts forth new requirements seeking to, among other objectives, “fix the consumer report dispute process” and “ban misleading and unfair consumer reporting practises.”
+- Improving Credit Reporting for all Consumers Act: Puts forth new requirements seeking to, among other objectives, “fix the consumer report dispute process” and “ban misleading and unfair consumer reporting practices.”
 These requirements include, but are not limited to: Proper and timely reinvestigation and subsequent resolution of consumer disputes, the creation of a webpage by consumer reporting agencies to disclose consumer dispute rights, record retention to substantiate the accuracy and completeness of furnished information, prohibition of auto renewals of consumer reporting and credit scoring products and services, and treating multiple credit inquiries as a single inquiry in certain instances.

 - Restoring Unfairly Impaired Credit and Protecting Consumers Act: Among other key provisions, this would require that adverse information be removed from a consumer report after a shorter period (four years, instead of seven).
-It also proposes that fully paid or settled debts be removed from a consumer report more quickly, and an end to credit scoring models using a consumer’s participation in certain credit restoration or rehabilitation programmes as a scoring factor.
+It also proposes that fully paid or settled debts be removed from a consumer report more quickly, and an end to credit scoring models using a consumer’s participation in certain credit restoration or rehabilitation programs as a scoring factor.

 - Free Credit Scores for Consumers Act of 2019: Includes a requirement that consumer reporting agencies provide a free credit score when providing a free annual consumer report requested by a consumer, as well as other requirements pertaining to the provision of free consumer reports and credit scores.